trychlos/pwix-modal/README.md

         See the `mdBeforeClose` parameter to get a description of the function.

+    - `footer`: when specified, the name of the Blaze template to be set as the modal footer

+        Just set to `null` to pass from a specific footer to the standard one.

+        Specifying a particular footer takes precedence over the standard one.

+        When a particular footer is specified, then the button methods are no more operationnal, and you have to manage them yourself.

     - `target`: when specified, the JQuery object which must receive events for that modal

         This method is usually called from the rendered body template `onRendered()` function.
 At that time, not only the DOM is rendered for this element, but it is very probable that this is in this template that the triggered events will be useful.